-Over an hour later, I drifted awake from a restful, albeit longer than I thought, nap, swung my legs over the side of the bed and hopped to the floor.
+Over an hour later, I drifted awake from a restful nap, swung my legs over the side of the bed and hopped to the floor.
 Unbeknownst to my waking self, I leapt onto what was a crunch under my feet.

 Intuitive messages are short, quick, and decisive.
-They do not ruminate on fear or use fear driven messages, that’s anxiety.
-They come in small moments, such as when making a careless move with your glasses, or can come in making life changing decisions...don’t accept that proposal, say “no” to that job offer...check in with your child; there’s something off.
-They come to keep us on our higher path or to learn a lesson that may be less painful, but they are not panic driven; they are more matter of fact, always loving, and they come from our higher selves.
+They do not ruminate on fear or use fear driven messages; that’s anxiety.
+They come in small moments, such as when making a careless move with your glasses, or can come when making life changing decisions.
+They may sound like, "Don’t accept that proposal...
+Say “no” to that job offer...Check in with your child; there’s something off.
+They come to keep us on our higher path or to help us to learn a lesson that may be less painful, but they are not panic driven.
+They are more matter of fact, always loving, and they come from our higher selves.

 Logic is necessary to live our day to day lives, but it is also a conditioning that makes harnessing our ability to have a stronger connection to our intuition a skill that needs to be built.
 To become better connected to our higher selves and to listen to our intuition, there are practices we can do.
 The following can help build the intuitive muscle.

 Meditate.
 I like guided meditations because I can select one I feel I need and move along with the meditation.
 There are massive amounts of them on YouTube or other apps, such as Calm and Insight Timer.
 There are some specifically designed to connect with our higher selves and intuition.